On Systole, Kissing Number and Volume of Arithmetic Manifolds: Two guiding questions

 \subsection{Two guiding questions}

 We have seen that there exist hyperbolic manifolds with arbitrarily short closed geodesics.
-Also, it is known that generic hyperbolic manifolds have kissing number equal to one.
-So, it is natural to ask to what extend inequalities \eqref{eq:sys vs area}-\eqref{eq:kiss vs vol n high} are optimal.
-One way to formalize this is as follows:
+In general, it follows from a classical result of Anosov that a generic Riemannian manifold has at most one systole \cite{Ano83}.
+So, it is natural to ask to what extent inequalities \eqref{eq:sys vs area}–\eqref{eq:kiss vs vol n high} are optimal.
+One way to formalize this is by bounding from the other side as follows:

 \begin{question} Is there a constant $C_1>0$ such that \end{question}

 \begin{question} Is there a constant $C_2>1$ such that \end{question}